Upow1234/Animalation-SC/README.md

 currently selected parameter pair for the left side of the arc and the key for the currently selected parameter pair for the right side of the arc.
-The volume for each track is controlled by each encoder respectivly (encoder 0 controls the volume for track 0, encoder 1 controls the volume for track 1 etc.)
+The volume for each track is controlled by each encoder respectively (encoder 0 controls the volume for track 0, encoder 1 controls the volume for track 1 etc.)

 Example: